Frangipani Flower Scent

 When working with frangipanis (or anything else) on a daily basis, it’s easy to become over-familiar and under-appreciate them but whenever a summer breeze drowns the senses with the beautiful scent of frangipani flowers, I’m reminded how impossible it is to lose appreciation for the frangipani flower fragrance.

 Don’t forget!
-Taking cut frangipani flowers and keeping them in a vase or pond closer to your living area is a great way to better enjoy the fragrance of frangipani flowers.
+Taking cut frangipani flowers and keeping them in a vase or float bowl in or near your living area is a great way to better enjoy the fragrance of frangipani flowers.